virtualagc/virtualagc/yaShuttle/ported/README.md

   * PASS3.PROCS/
   * ...

-Each XPL file *needed* for PASS 1 of the compiler is ported to Python, but files not needed won't be given any Python equivalents.
-Filenames are retained, other than file extensions being replaced by ".py".
-However, the file hierarchy isn't maintained in the same form, because Python wants to import modules only from the current folder or from subfolders, and *not* from folders with other relationships to the current folder.
-Therefore, the following hierarchy is used for the ported files:
+Each XPL file needed for PASS 1 and PASS 2 of the compiler is ported to Python, but files not needed (yet) aren't necessarily given any Python equivalents.
+With one exception described in a moment filenames are retained, except that the filename extension ".xpl" is replaced by ".py".

+However, the folder hierarchy isn't maintained in the same form.
+That's because because Python likes to import modules only from the base folder &mdash; i.e., the folder containing the top-level Python program being executed &mdash; or from its subfolders, and not from folders with other relationships to the base folder.
+(While there are tricks which can be performed to get around this, I'm worried about portability, future maintainability, and ease of use, so I don't intend trying to use any such tricks.)

+The following hierarchy is used for the ported files:

-  * ported/                 Files from PASS1.PROCS/
+  * ported/                 Files originally in PASS1.PROCS.
+      * PASS2/              Files originally in PASS2.PROCS.
-      * HALINCL/            Other folders ...
+          * HALINCL/        Files originally in HALINCL.
-      * ...

-For example, the "main program", originally named "PASS1.PROCS/##DRIVER" or "PASS1.PROCS/##DRIVER.xpl", thus becomes "ported/##DRIVER.py" in Python.
-Whereas the original file "HALINCL/COMMON.xpl" would become "ported/HALINCL/COMMON.py".
+There's some overlap of duplicated files here, in that PASS2.PROCS/ contains a few files that are functionally the same as files of the same name in PASS1.PROCS/, but not enough to concern ourselves about.
+Note that PASS 2 of the compiler is never run standalone, but is only invoked at the end of PASS 1, which means that whenever PASS 2 runs, the base import folder is that sames as for PASS 1, namely ported/.

-Additionally, many variables, constants, functions, and macros defined in PASS1.PROCS/##DRIVER.xpl, as well as some which are always present and don't need to be defined in any XPL source file, are expected to be within scope for other XPL source-code files.
+Additionally, many variables, constants, functions, and macros originally defined in either PASS1.PROCS/##DRIVER.xpl or PASS2.PROCS/##DRIVER.xpl (now ported/HAL-S-FC.py and ported/PASS2/HAL-S-FC-PASS2.py respectively), as well as some which are always present and don't need to be defined in any XPL source file, are expected to be within scope for all other XPL source-code files.
 I've adopted the following convention:

+  * Definitions of global variables and constants from PASS1.PROCS/##DRIVER.XPL are collected in the file ported/g.py.
-  * Definitions of global variables and constants, as well as some python functions having the same names as the original XPL variables and are intended to workaround some goofy behavior of the originals, are collected in the file g.py.
+  * Definitions of global variables and constants from PASS2.PROCS/##DRIVER.XPL are collected in the file ported/PASS2/g.py.
-  * Definitions of global functions and macros such as `MONITOR()`, `OUTPUT()`, `BYTE()`, and so on are collected in the file xplBuiltins.py
+  * Definitions of global functions and macros such as `MONITOR()`, `OUTPUT()`, `BYTE()`, and so on are collected in the file PASS2/xplBuiltins.py.
+It is important to note that xplBuiltins.py does not itself import g.py, and thus is agnostic as to whether PASS 1 or PASS 2 code is using it.

-Therefore, in any of our other files ported from XPL to Python, these can be accessed by including the line:
+Therefore, in most of the ported compiler files you can find lines like the following:
 <pre>
     from xplBuiltins import *
-    import g
+    import g                    # For PASS 1 only. import PASS2.g as g         # For PASS 2 only.
 </pre>
 Those functions and macros are then used just as-is, without any name changes, whereas the global variables and constant have "`g.`" prefixed to their names.
 For example, if you had a global function (say, `MONITOR`, defined in xplBuiltins.py) and a global variable (say, `CURRENT_CARD`, defined in g.py), you could access them as:
 <pre>